-One of the legendary quality gurus’ Philip Crosby defined ‘quality as full and perfect conformance to the customer’s requirements’ which means doing the intended activity right the very first time that he nicely phrased it as ‘Doing It Right the First Time’ (DIRFT).
+One of the legendary quality guru, Philip Crosby, defined quality as ‘a full and perfect conformance to the customer’s requirements’ which means doing the intended activity in the right manner the very first time.
+He phrased it as ‘Doing It Right the First Time’ (DIRFT).

 History of TQM and its evolution

-In early days of industrial revolution, inspection was the way to determine the conformity of requirements in products manufactured or services offered.
+In the early days of industrial revolution, inspection was the primary method to determine the conformity of requirements in products manufactured or services offered.

-Inspection then involved measuring, examining and testing to decide the conformity during these years of manufacturing.
+Inspection then involved measuring, examining and testing to decide the conformity during the years of manufacturing.

-There was no systematic approach but was good enough then as the volume of production was low.
+There was no systematic approach but at the time, it was good enough since the volume of production was low.

-As the organizations grew larger, this methodology failed to deliver desired results due to issues like technical errors, lack of training for inspectors, acceptance of defective products, etc. Then the need for much better system for managing operations became more relevant.
+As organizations grew larger, this methodology failed to deliver the desired results due to issues like technical errors, lack of training for inspectors, acceptance of defective products, etc. Then the need for a much better system for managing operations became more relevant.

-In 1911, FW Taylor in an initiative he took was to define tasks clearly and perform them under standard conditions and these tasks included inspection as well.
-This resulted in focused interest on inspection which led to a separate department of QC for defect prevention.
+In 1911, FW Taylor defined tasks clearly and performed them under standard conditions and these tasks included inspection as well.
+This resulted in a focused interest on inspection which led to a separate department of QC for defect prevention.

-Even today, inspection plays an important role in quality control but is considered as one among the array of tools and not the only answer to quality problems.
+Even today, inspection plays an important role in quality control but is considered as only one among the many tools that provided effective solutions to multiple quality problems.

-In the 1920s, Dr W. Shewhart being a Mathematician, developed a methodology of statistical analysis for the management of quality.
+In the 1920s, Dr W. Shewhart (a mathematician), developed a methodology of statistical analysis for the management of quality.

-He developed the modern control chart based on his studies and effectively demonstrated that any deviation in the production process leads to variation in the desired product.
-Therefore, he emphasized that eliminating variation/ deviation in the process leads to a quality outcome of end products.
+He developed a modern control chart and effectively demonstrated that any deviation in the production process leads to a variation in the desired product.
+Therefore, he emphasized that eliminating variation/deviation in a process leads to a higher quality outcome of end products.

-The concept of total quality control (TQC) was published by Ishikawa who focused on company-wide Quality Control which means, it involves all the employees from top management to the workers in the organization.
+The concept of total quality control (TQC) was published by Ishikawa who focused on company-wide Quality Control.
+It involves all the employees from top management to the workers in the organization.
 During this phase, the statistical process control (SPC) largely evolved into mainstream activity for quality control which then emphasized on using SPC methodology during the manufacturing processes in order to avoid defective products.
-This gave rise to a new department called Quality Assurance which addressed the quality levels of products/ services at every stage of manufacturing process.
+This gave rise to a new department called Quality Assurance that addressed the quality levels of products/services at every stage of the manufacturing process.

-During 1980s n 1990s, TQM name was coined, and it was the centre of focus for all the quality-based strategies and techniques.
+During the 1980s and 1990s, the name ‘TQM’ was coined and it became the centre of focus for all quality-based strategies and techniques.
 In the same phase, ISO 9000 series standards were developed by International Organization for Standardization (ISO) which used TQM as its foundation.
 ISO 9001 standard is strongly based on the principles of TQM and Deming’s PDCA Cycle.